Best Airline for Pets in Checked Cargo (2026)

 - Airline ComparisonCondor vs Lufthansa 2026: German Leisure Carrier or Legacy FlagCondor flies A330-900neo to US/Caribbean leisure routes from Frankfurt at LCC prices.
 Lufthansa is Star Alliance with Allegris business class.
 Compared.

-- Airline ComparisonITA Airways vs Lufthansa 2026: New Italian Flag vs German LegacyLufthansa Group owns 41% of ITA, but they fly different alliances.
+- Airline ComparisonITA Airways vs Lufthansa 2026: New Italian Flag vs German LegacyLufthansa Group is moving to majority control of ITA, but they fly different alliances.
 Lufthansa Allegris business vs ITA SkyTeam.
 Bags, transatlantic fares, and hubs compared.